johannphilippe/hypercurve/doc/README.md

 In Hypercurve, a Curve base represents the algorithm of a specific curve.
 Some of them take one or several constant parameters.
+You should remember algorithms implementations are most of the time approximations of the curve equations.
+Indeed, many curve equations are not easy to scale and normalize, since their behavior tends to infinity.
+So in many cases (e.g. hamming, gaussian...)
+I had to find a logical rule to force the curves to respect Hypercurve composition rules (normalizable, scalable).